jfredrickson/tensouth-nextcloud/README.md

 docker-compose up -d
 ```

-Upon initial deployment, Nextcloud will be available at http://localhost:8020/.
-You will have to create a new admin account.
-The database connection information does not matter because it will be overridden by environment variables.
+Upon initial deployment, you will have to create a new admin account.
+The database configuration options on the setup page do not matter because they will be overridden by environment variables.

 ## Upgrading